Wednesday, May 15, 2024

 Dongle has also come to mean just about anything small which connects to a USB port and does something.
 Although the definitions were never codified, the convention of use with USB devices seems to be that a dongle is something which in some way is an enabling device for something else (such as connecting to a WAN, LAN, Wi-Fi or a streaming feed) whereas “stick”, “pen-drive” or “key” is used for something self-contained such as a flash drive.

-Personalized dongles.
+Personalized mug-shot dongles.

-The most familiar “dongles are still the USB flash drives, used for data storage and file transfer, the later a large-scale version of the original “sneaker-net” which described a kind of low-tech “networking” of devices, accomplished by a programmer (wearing sneakers of course), floppy diskettes in hand, waling between machines to copy and write files.
+Today, the most familiar “dongles are the USB flash drives, used for data storage and file transfer, the later a larger scale version of the original “sneaker-net” which described a kind of low-tech “networking” of devices, accomplished by a programmer (wearing sneakers of course), floppy diskettes in hand, walking between machines to copy and write files.
 Memories fade but it’s not forgotten just how transformative was the arrival of the USB flash drive.
 Although there had been advances in removable storage which meant at least some users were no longer subject to the tyranny of the 1.44 MB floppy diskette, the proprietary devices were expensive and thus relatively rare.
 Additionally, the removable media depended on compatible devices existing at each end, something not always possible conveniently to arrange.
-On the PCS, the ubiquitous 3½ floppy diskette had shrunk from it 5¼-inch origins but grown from a capacity 180 KB to 1.44 MB and some versions in the 1990s supported 1.8 MB & 2.88 MB but take-up was slow, the BIOS (Basic Input-Output System) support needed by the latter attracting little support from manufacturers.
-Thus the enthusiasm which greeted the early 16 MB USB flash drives early in the century too grew to the point that in 2024 2 TB sticks are available and 4 TB prototypes have been demonstrated.
-That process also attracted the interest of economists who noted that even by the standards of IT hardware, the unit cost reductions have been dramatic: the early 1 GB sticks were advertised at US$300 yet by 2024 1 TB (1024 or 1000 GB depending on manufacturer) were advertised at under US$150.
+On the PCs, the ubiquitous 3½ floppy diskette had shrunk from it 5¼-inch origins but grown from a capacity 180 KB to 1.44 MB and some versions in the 1990s supported 1.8 MB & 2.88 MB but take-up was slow, the BIOS (Basic Input-Output System) support needed by the latter attracting little support from manufacturers.
+Thus the enthusiasm which greeted the 16 MB USB flash drives early in the new century; the capacity of these would expand and, by 2024, 2 TB sticks became available with 4 TB prototypes being demonstrated.
+That process also attracted the interest of economists who noted that even by the standards of IT hardware, the unit cost reductions have been dramatic: the early 1 GB sticks sold for around US$300 yet by 2024 1 TB (1024 or 1000 GB depending on manufacturer) sticks were advertised at under US$150.
 Curiously (and unusually for the industry), just who “invented” the USB flash drive remains contested.

 No comments: